Hopscotch

 Introduction

-This Policy describes the types of information we may collect from you or that you may provide when you visit the website https://hopscotch.trade (our “Website” or “App”) and our practices for collecting, using, maintaining, protecting, and disclosing that information.
+This Policy describes the types of information we may collect from you or that you may provide when you visit or interact with the Site and App and our practices for collecting, using, maintaining, protecting, and disclosing that information.

 This Policy applies to information we collect: